About this guide

 There are some great options for lower impact, lower cost gifts.

 Instead of buying a tangible present you could try giving an experience as a gift instead.
 Options like a subscription to your local theatre or sporting events, a cooking lesson or a massage are excellent alternatives to packaged gifts.
-Gift certificates allow the recipient to choose what they really want, and as a bonus, they reduce the need for wrapping.
+Gift certificates allow the recipient to choose what they really wan and reduce the need for wrapping.

 You could get the kids involved in making a gift or cook up a batch of gifts from your kitchen.

-Why not give someone a gift that lets them become more efficient or saves them money?
-Possible ideas range from things for the kitchen garden, a potted plant, compost bin or worm farm, through to gifts that are solar, wind or hand powered.
-These don't need to be expensive.
-A refillable water bottle makes an easy gift, and it has the potential to reduce plastic waste and could save the recipient thousands of dollars by avoiding the purchase of bottled water.
-Similarly, a reusable travel beverage mug would be great for a colleague or office worker, and can reduce the need to bin hundreds of disposable coffee cups each year.
+You could give inexpensive presents that helps people become more energy efficient and saves them money.
+Ideas range things for a kitchen garden, a potted plant, compost bin or worm farm, through to gifts that are solar, wind or hand powered.
+A refillable water bottle has the potential to reduce plastic waste and could save the recipient thousands of dollars by avoiding the purchase of bottled water.
+Similarly, a reusable mug would be great for a colleague as it reduces the need to bin hundreds of disposable coffee cups each year.

 Try to avoid gifts that are battery operated or look for those that can run off mains power—or give a battery charger and some rechargeable batteries as a gift.